participation in a professional

 data so important information surfaces and becomes easy to

-It wasn’t always that way; in
+It wasn’t always that way; in some

-and easy to answer;
+easy to answer;

 - How many pumps did we sell last